1uy31/remix-app-boilerplate/README.md

 # TODO

 - Authentication.
+- Get rid of joke-related-stuff and hence layers-mixing-logic.
 - Use Styled-Component, Material UI.
 - Find a way to separate domain and presentation layer.
 - Testing.